mamemo/Voting-Prediction/README.md

 ### Decision Tree

 For the decision tree we had to compare how it performs with different thresholds, different amounts of attributes (r1, r2 and r2 with r1) and other combinations.
-All the experiment combinations were ran 10 times and the value in the table is the mean.
-This algorithm uses the normalized samples NOMBRE.
+All the experiment combinations were tested 10 times and the value in the table is the mean of all.

 First we compared the accuracy of the tree without pruning with different thresholds, with the country results.
 Including the classification r1, r2 and r2 with r1.
-We make this to see the behavior of the accuracy as it goes down the threshold, comparing the set of training with test.
+We make this to see the behavior of the accuracy as it goes down the threshold, comparing the training set with test set.

 The threshold is in the range of 0 to 1, where 1 is 100%.
 It is important to mention that as the node of a tree classifies the data, how closer to 1 is its deviation (value of the chi square), the classification will be worse.